-In preparation for the major redisplay of National Museums Scotland’s East Asian collection opening in 2019, I have been conserving the ceremonial helmet and armour of Zhang Chaofa, admiral and governor of the Zhoushan islands, China, from 1830 to 1840.
+In preparation for the major redisplay of National Museums Scotland’s East Asian collection opening in 2019, I have been conserving the ceremonial helmet and armour of Zhang Chaofa, regional commander of the Zhoushan islands, China, from 1830 to 1840.

-The ceremonial parade armour was confiscated by the head of British armed forces during the capture of the island of Chusan, in one of the first major battles between Britain and Imperial China in the Opium Wars of the 19th century.
+The ceremonial armour was probably confiscated by the head of British armed forces during the capture of the island of Zhoushan, in one of the first major battles between Britain and Imperial China in the Opium Wars of the 19th century, during the period of the Qing dynasty.

 The helmet for the suit of armour is made up of a silvered metal cap with gilt copper-alloy mounts decorated with dragons and phoenixes.
 A gilt metal dome sits on top to hold an elaborate plume, and a curtain of gold brocade, bordered with black velvet and ornamented with copper-alloy studs, hangs underneath to cover the neck.
 Lining much of the helmet and armour decoration are gold and silver papers.
 There are four detachable four-clawed dragons that sit front and back of the helmet, and two phoenixes which flank either side – all are made of gilt copper-alloy.